 Headquartered in Brussels, NATO is a consensus-based alliance, where decisions must reflect the membership’s unanimous collective will.
 However, individual states or subgroups of allies may initiate action outside NATO’s auspices.
 For instance, France, the United Kingdom, and the United States began policing a UN-sanctioned no-fly zone in Libya in early 2011 and, within days, transferred command of the operation to NATO, once Turkish concerns had been allayed.
 Member states are not required to participate in every NATO operation; Germany and Poland declined to contribute directly to the campaign in Libya.

 NATO’s military structure comprises two strategic commands: the Supreme Headquarters Allied Powers Europe, located near Mons, Belgium, and the Allied Command Transformation, located in Norfolk, Virginia.
 The supreme allied commander Europe oversees all NATO military operations and is always a U.S. flag or general officer; U.S. Air Force General Tod D. Wolters currently holds this position.
 Although the alliance has an integrated command, most forces remain under their respective national authorities until NATO operations commence.

 NATO’s secretary-general, currently Norway’s Jens Stoltenberg, serves a four-year term as chief administrator and international envoy.
 The North Atlantic Council is the alliance’s principal political body, composed of high-level delegates from each member state.

 Sharing the Burden

 The primary financial contribution made by member states is the cost of deploying their respective armed forces for NATO-led operations.
 These expenses are not part of the formal NATO budget, which funds alliance infrastructure, including civilian and military headquarters, and stands at about $3 billion in 2021.
-In 2020, NATO members are estimated to have collectively spent nearly $1 trillion on defense [PDF].
-The United States accounted for more than 70 percent of this, up from about half during the Cold War.
+In 2020, NATO members are estimated to have collectively spent approximately $1 trillion on defense [PDF].
+The United States accounted for roughly 70 percent of this, up from about half during the Cold War.